onkernel/ImmortalBard/README.md

 > *"All the world's a stage, and all the browsers merely players."*

 Command browsers as the Bard commanded language itself.
 No more wrestling with selectors or debugging brittle scripts.
-Set the scene, beseech your intent, and let ImmortalBard transform your natural language into eloquent Playwright code.
+Set the scene, beseech your intent, and let The Immortal Bard transform your natural language into eloquent Playwright code for execution.

-Powered by AI SDK, Kernel's remote browser infrastructure, and the timeless spirit of Shakespeare.
+Powered by [AI SDK](https://ai-sdk.dev/), [Kernel's](https://www.onkernel.com/docs/introduction) cloud browser infra with [Playwright Execution API](https://www.onkernel.com/docs/browsers/playwright-execution), and the timeless spirit of Shakespeare.

 ## What Is This?